We ask our members to share a few thoughts: to introduce themselves to fellow members, and those who are interested in our community.

 Tell us about your business:

-I’m a ceramic artist working with sculptural vessels.
-I’ve been commissioned by Cartier, interviewed by Harper’s Bazaar and my artworks are in museums (including 3 pieces at the Boijmans Museum) and more than 250 private collections all over the world.
-I’ve had solo shows in Berlin, Freiburg, Brussels and Bath.
-My next solo show is coming up in New York.
+I’m a ceramic artist and make sculptural vessels.
+I’ve been commissioned by Cartier, interviewed by Vogue and Harper’s Bazaar and my artworks are in museums (including 3 pieces at the Boijmans Museum) and more than 250 private collections all over the world.
+I’ve had solo shows in New York, Berlin, Freiburg, Brussels and Bath.
+My next solo show will be in Boston.

 What 5 words would you choose to describe your business?